#advertisement I received compensation from Dr. Scholl’s® to write this post. All opinions are entirely my own. #CustomFitRelief #DrScholls

-I didn’t realize how sedentary I’d become until I attend an expo in September.
-As a blogger, I attend a few events a year and I’m always the woman looking for the chair.
+I didn’t realize how sedentary I’d become until I attended an expo in September.
+As a blogger, I visit a few events a year and I’m always the woman looking for the chair.
 At this event, I was loaded down with tiny samples and huge media kits.
 I was very early for my last meeting and had to crash on a chair because my feet were in pain.
 I couldn’t walk another step.
 That was not exactly the best impression to make on a potential client!

 The Indoors Isn’t Always Healthy For Kids

 When we are in our home, the kids feel happy but too much time indoors can be a bad thing.
 It’s hard to keep them moving in our home, and Zoe has been known to throw a ball or too against an indoor wall when she’s bored!
 Besides the restless energy that keeps them banging into furniture and other obstacles, they need as much sunlight exposure for healthy bodies as possible now that winter is looming ahead.